-The aggregate fees billed by the Company's independent registered public accounting firm for professional services rendered in connection with other services consisting primarily of software licensing totaled approximately \$27,000 in 2015 and \$3,000 in 2014.
+The aggregate fees billed by the Company's independent registered public accounting firm for professional services rendered in connection with other services, consisting primarily of software licensing, totaled \$0 in 2016 and approximately \$27,000 in 2015.

-The Audit Committee has adopted a policy on auditor independence that calls for the Committee to preapprove any service the Company's independent registered public accountant proposes to provide to the Company, its majority owned subsidiaries, employee benefit plans or affiliates.
+The Audit Committee has adopted a policy on auditor independence that calls for the Committee to preapprove any service the Company's independent registered public accountant proposes to provide to the Company, its majority owned subsidiaries, employee benefit plans or affiliates which the Company controls or significantly influences.
 The policy also calls for the Committee to preapprove any audit service any independent auditor proposes to provide to these entities.
 The purpose of the policy is to assure that the provision of such services does not impair any auditor's independence.
 The policy provides for the general preapproval of specific types of Audit and Audit Related services and fees up to an established individual engagement and annual threshold.
 The policy requires specific preapproval of all other services.
 Pursuant to the policy, each quarter Principal management presents to the Committee a detailed description of each particular service that meets the definition of services that have been generally approved and each service for which specific preapproval is sought, and an estimate of fees for each service.
 The policy accords the Audit Committee Chair authority to preapprove services and fees for those services that arise between regularly scheduled meetings of the Audit Committee.
 In considering whether to preapprove the provision of non audit services by the independent registered public accountant, the Audit Committee will consider whether the services are compatible with the maintenance of the independent registered public accountant's independence.
 The Audit Committee does not delegate its responsibilities to preapprove services performed by an independent auditor to management.

-The Audit Committee did not approve the services described above under the captions "Audit Related Fees," "Tax Fees" and "All Other Fees" by utilizing the de minimis exception of SEC Rule 2-01(c)(7)(i)(C).
+The Audit Committee did not approve the services described above under the captions Audit Related Fees, Tax Fees and All Other Fees by utilizing the de minimis exception of SEC Rule 2-01(c)(7)(i)(C).